chimera-linux/ckms/README.md

 inverse of `install`, i.e. `uninstall`.

 If you run non-`install` (or `uninstall`) steps as `root`, CKMS will drop privileges to the owner of `/var/lib/ckms`.
-This does not apply to `status`, which can be run as any user (as long as it can read `/var/lib/ckms`).

 Once installed, the modules are ready to be used.
 CKMS will never regenerate your `initramfs` or perform anything other than `depmod` (which can still be